Control-M for Azure Databricks

 Control-M for Azure Databricks enables you to do the following:

-- Connect to any Azure Databricks workspace from a single computer with secure login, which eliminates the need to provide authentication.
+- Connect to any Azure Databricks workspace using service principal authentication.

 - Integrate Azure Databricks jobs with other Control-M jobs into a single scheduling environment.